WindiLukman/meal-database/README.md

 ## Features
   - A full login and signup page which uses firebase authentication to store user emails.
   - A homepage with a searchbar to search for meals using the API from themealdb.com
-  - Integration with Firestore in order to save individual user's search history
+  - Integration with LocalStorage to save previous searches.

 ## Creators and Contributions
 ### Andrew